CVE-2022-32788 Overview

 Workarounds

-- Restrict network access to vulnerable devices using firewall rules until patches can be applied
+- Restrict untrusted network access to vulnerable devices by placing them on segmented VLANs until updates are applied

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.